 - Kale Chips Recipe

 - Cauliflower Pizza Crust Recipe

 When it comes to glycine supplements and dosage recommendations, here’s what you need to know:

-- While some foods (especially animal proteins and bone broth) do provide some glycine, amounts tend to be small overall so you need to consume supplements if you want to obtain a higher dose.
+- While some foods (especially animal proteins and bone broth) do provide some glycine, amounts tend to be small overall.
+This is why many can benefit from taking glycine supplements in order to prevent glycine deficiency.

-- Because glycine is a natural amino acid, there’s not much risk for consuming too much from your diet.
-In supplement form, higher doses of glycine between 15–60 grams have been used safely to help resolve chronic conditions like mental disorders, but this amount should be taken with supervision from a doctor.
+Because glycine is a natural amino acid, there’s not much risk for consuming too much from your diet.
+In supplement form, higher doses of glycine (between 15–60 grams) have been used safely to help resolve chronic conditions like mental disorders without causing side effects.
+However this amount should be taken with supervision from a doctor.

-- It’s not known if giving glycine supplements to children, pregnant or breast-feeding women — or people with kidney or liver disease — is safe or a good idea, so avoid using glycine in these cases for now.
+It’s not known if giving glycine supplements to children, pregnant or breastfeeding women — or people with kidney or liver disease — is safe or likely to cause side effects.
+This means it’s best to avoid using glycine supplements in these cases for now.

-- Glycine is a conditional/non-essential amino acid found in bone broth, meat, poultry, eggs, dairy products and certain beans and veggies.
+- Glycine is a conditional/non-essential amino acid found in foods including bone broth, meat, poultry, eggs, dairy products and certain beans and veggies.

-- It helps form collagen and gelatin, substances that are important for building connective tissue throughout the body.
+- Positive effects of glycine include helping to form collagen and gelatin, substances that are important for building connective tissue throughout the body.

-- Glycine is beneficial in both food and supplement form for people with joint pain, digestive disorders (like IBS, IBD or food sensitives), fatigue, trouble sleeping, anxiety and low immunity.
+- This amino acid is beneficial in both food and supplement form for people with joint pain, digestive disorders (like IBS, IBD or food sensitivities), fatigue, trouble getting enough sleep, anxiety, type 2 diabetes, and low immunity.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!